Jack White announces two London shows for as part of 2022 world tour

 Following his appearances in the capital, White is due to hit the road in Europe throughout July before returning for an additional stint in the US.
 He’ll also perform at Mad Cool Festival in Madrid on July 10.

-The singer’s first London show takes place on the Monday following Glastonbury 2022, which is due to take place between June 22-26.
+The singer’s first London show is on the Monday after Glastonbury 2022, which is due to take place between June 22-26.
 As it stands, White is free to make a return to Worthy Farm on either the Friday, Saturday or Sunday of the festival.
 He last performed at Glasto in 2014.

 You can see Jack White’s 2022 UK and European tour dates below.
 Find the full schedule here.